Why reading with preschoolers is important

 Why not visit your local library?
 It’s free to join and borrow.
 The staff will be able to recommend books for you and your child to enjoy.

-Or if your child attends child care, kindergarten or preschool, you could talk to his teachers or carers to get some ideas.
+Or if your child attends child care, kindergarten or preschool, you could talk to your child’s teachers or carers to get some ideas.
 Some preschools allow children to borrow books each week or to bring a special book from home to share with the group.